 Adaptation between arthropod vectors and viruses is based on genetic features defining susceptibility in both organisms and the selection of susceptibility may be mediated partly by detrimental effects of arboviruses on vector physiology (Gillespie et al., 2004).
-In soft tick-ASFV model, the presence of ASFV MGF360 genes, the lectin-like EP153R gene, or the CD2-like EP402R gene enhance the entry and the replication of ASFV into ticks (Burrage et al., 2004; Rowlands et al., 2009).
-Leaving their original sylvatic cycle involving warthogs and ticks, some ASFV strains naturally lost these genes through long-term circulation among Iberian domestic pigs, or by multiple passages on pig macrophages for vaccine production (Portugal et al., 2015).
-Concerning these vector susceptibility genes, some of them, such as MGF 360, are involved in the suppression of the immune response of vertebrate and arthropod hosts against ASFV (Portugal et al., 2015).
-In addition, arthropods are known to display RNA interference as an important immune response against virus infection (Vijayendran et al., 2013).
-The involvement of such molecular pathway has recently been suggested in soft ticks with ASFV- like integrated elements coding for small interfering RNA in O. moubata (Forth et al., 2020).
-More specifically, it appears that a greater number of these small matched with ASFV genomes from genotype II than with genotype I, contributing to the variation in vector competence between viral strains.
+In the soft tick-ASFV model, the presence of ASFV MGF360 genes, the lectin-like EP153R gene, or the CD2-like EP402R gene enhance the entry and the replication of ASFV into ticks (Burrage et al., 2004; Rowlands et al., 2009).
+Some ASFV strains naturally lost these genes through prolonged circulation within the population of Iberian domestic pigs, or as a consequence of repeated passages on pig macrophages for vaccine production (Portugal et al., 2015).
+MGF 360 has also be shown to suppress the immune response of vertebrate and arthropod hosts against ASFV (Portugal et al., 2015).
+Arthropods, meanwhile, are known to display RNA interference as an important immune response against virus infection (Vijayendran et al., 2013).
+The involvement of such molecular pathway has recently been suggested in soft ticks, with ASFV- like integrated elements coding for small interfering RNA in O. moubata (Forth et al., 2020).
+More specifically, it appears that a greater number of these small RNA matched with ASFV genomes from genotype II than with genotype I, potentially contributing to the variation in vector competence between viral strains.
+This is in agreement with our results which showed significant variation in tick infection status depending on viral strain.
+However, no effect of virus genotype on tick infection status was found, which may be due to the very imbalanced dataset regarding virus genotype with genotype I being overrepresented compared to other genotypes.

 We can suppose that field ticks, co-evolving or not with ASFV, may develop a much more heterogeneous and adaptive response against ASFV infection and show a lower success of infection, as it was already shown in some mosquito-virus models (Gillespie et al., 2004).
-Indeed, some authors previously reported very low ASFV infection rates in field ticks (Plowright et al., 1969; Haresnape & Wilkinson, 1989; Boinas et al., 2011), as well as over-mortality in laboratory ASFV highly infected ticks (Endris & Hess, 1994; Kleiboeker & Scoles, 2001).
-In our study, laboratory tick colonies reared for more than five years were shown to be significantly much more infected by ASFV than field ticks or recently established laboratory ticks.
-In addition, ticks from old laboratory colonies may be more prone to efficient artificial blood feeding, increasing the blood volume and ASF virus intake.
+Indeed, some authors previously reported very low ASFV infection rates in field ticks (Plowright et al., 1969; Haresnape & Wilkinson, 1989; Boinas et al., 2011).
+In the present study, laboratory tick colonies reared for more than five years were shown to be significantly much more infected by ASFV than field ticks or recently established laboratory ticks.
+In addition, ticks from old laboratory colonies may be more prone to efficient artificial blood feeding, thereby increasing the blood volume and the intake of ASF virus.
+However, the drawback of using old laboratory colonies is the risk of genetic drift and laboratory adaptation, leading to divergent phenotypes, compared to wild populations.

 Despite heterogeneous vector competence according to studies and viral strain tested, experimental evidence shows that 7 Ornithodoros species from Africa (O. moubata, O. porcinus and O. savignyi), Europe (O. erraticus) and North America (O. coriaceus, O. turicata and O. puertoricensis) can be infected by at least one strain of ASFV and then transmit it to pigs.